 Brandon Barkus | Camp Director / Head Coach

-The 2016 season was Coach Barkus’s 11th season directing the Augustana soccer program.
-The Vikings finished the season 13-5-3 (10-2-3 NSIC) finishing fourth in the NSIC standings and concluding their season in the NSIC Tournament title match.
+In 2016, the Vikings finished the season 13-5-3 (10-2-3 NSIC) finishing fourth in the NSIC standings and concluding their season in the NSIC Tournament title match.

 Barkus had seven student-athletes earn All-NSIC recognition in 2016.
 He had one first teamer, two on the second team, three on the third team and one earn honorable mention.
 Barkus also had two student-athletes earn three NSIC Player of the Week honors.

 The Vikings had four student-athletes named to the NSIC All-Tournament team.
 Augustana advanced to the NSIC Tournament title match for the second consecutive season after defeating No. 5 seed Minnesota Duluth in the quarterfinals and the No. 1 seed Minot State in the semis.
 The Vikings fell to No. 2 seed Minnesota State in the finals.
 Augustana was the No. 4 seed in the tournament.

 In 2016, Hannah Keirstead was named to the CoSIDA Academic All-District 7 team which recognizes the nation's top student-athletes for their combined performances athletically and in the classroom.
 Keirstead became the first Augustana soccer student-athlete to receive the honor.

 For the first time in program history Augustana was selected as preseason favorites in the NSIC and goalkeeper Taylor Machacek was tabbed as Preseason Defensive Player of the Year.
 The Vikings also achieved their first ever preseason ranking starting the season off as No. 17 in the NSCAA Top-25 Poll.